qpakzk/qpakzk.github.io/_posts/2018-10-26-[VMWare] Copy&Paste, Drag&Drop not working in VMware Fusion with Ubuntu.md

 ---
 layout: post
-title: "[VMWare] Copy&Paste, Drag&Drop not working in VMware with Ubuntu"
+title: "[VMWare] Copy&Paste, Drag&Drop not working in VMware with Ubuntu (KR)"
 description: ""
 tags: [VMWare]
 redirect_from: